 2. Some good lighting will enhance the atmosphere

-Choosing the right accents for your colour scheme is important.
+Choosing the right accents for your color scheme is important.
 The most popular colors for winter weddings is bright white with silver accents.
-You can create a warm atomosphere with accents of fire or candles.
+You can create a warm atmosphere with accents of fire or candles.
 White or silver candles are more glamorous.
-Or you can use candles with birch holders for a more rustsic look.
+Or you can use candles with birch holders for a more rustic look.
 A good tip for adding a little extra sparkle would be to use a bit of blue light.
 Glassware and light blue linens will reflect the light and add sparkle.

 3. Make your Weeding guests feel more comfortable when they step outside